tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-I am quite happy with the outcome of this project, but I'd like to complete the loop on adding audio, it's built into the code base already, but I need to do the reference hardware design and build a game with it in mind.
+I am quite happy with the outcome of this project, but I'd like to complete the loop on adding audio, its built into the code base already, but I need to do the reference hardware design and build a game with it in mind.